erickcomp/laravel-breadcrumbs-attributes/README.md

 - label
 - parent
 - name
-- auxCrumbBefore (a crumb that will be inserted before the current crumb)
+- before (a crumb that will be inserted before the current crumb)
-- auxCrumbBefore (a crumb that will be inserted after the current crumb)
+- after (a crumb that will be inserted after the current crumb)

 You did not see the url of the crumb, right?
 It's because the URL of the crumb is evaluated based on the controller method the attribute is attached.
 If you create a Breadcrumb attribute and try to use it on a trail without referencing it into a route, an Exception will be thrown.